openworm/owmeta/README.md

 158

 ```
-In an effort to make the library most helpful to experimental scientists, PyOpenWorm
+Because the ultimate aim of OpenWorm is to be a platform for biological research,
-strives to keep the easiest-to-access features of this API only returning data that is
+the physiological data in PyOpenWorm should be uncontroversial and well supported by evidence.

-uncontroversial and well supported by evidence.
-At the same time, there is an
+At the same time, there is an important need to incorporate information
-important need to incorporate information that may not be confirmed by observation,
+that may not be confirmed by observation,and instead is the result of an
-and instead is the result of an inference process.
+inference process.
 These inferred data will also
 be marked with evidence that clearly indicates its status as not authoritative.
 PyOpenWorm endeavors to make the access to inferred data clearly separate from
 uncontroversial data reported in peer-reviewed literature.